sowsan/architecture-center/docs/cloud-adoption/decision-guides/log-and-report/index.md

 - Your workloads do not have regulatory or policy requirements to store log data on-premises.
 - Your cloud-based monitoring systems have APIs or other mechanisms available to ingest log data from on-premises applications and services.

-### Multi-cloud
+### Multicloud

 Integrating logging and reporting capabilities across a multiple-cloud platform can be complicated.
 Services offered between platforms are often not directly comparable, and logging and telemetry capabilities provided by these services differ as well.
-Multi-cloud logging support often requires the use of gateway services to process log data into a common format before submitting data to a hybrid logging solution.
+Multicloud logging support often requires the use of gateway services to process log data into a common format before submitting data to a hybrid logging solution.

 ## Learn more